Kania School Clubs

-The Kania School of Management sponsors clubs because we understand that students need a balance between studies, social activities, and service opportunities.
-Involvement in one or more of these organizations will enhance your college career, provide a basis for developing lasting friendships, a sense of belonging and a foundation for establishing a professional network of contacts among your fellow students, faculty and prominent business people.
+The Kania School sponsors clubs because we understand that students need a balance between studies, social activities, and service opportunities.
+Involvement in one or more of these organizations will enhance your college career and provide a basis for developing lasting friendships, a sense of belonging and a foundation for establishing a professional network of contacts among your fellow students, faculty and prominent business people.
 For more information about KSOM Clubs, contact the faculty moderator.

-- The Finance Club allows students to participate in a variety of professional, educational and social activities.
+The Finance Club allows students to participate in a variety of professional, educational & social activities.
 The club is affiliated with the Financial Management Association, a national association of financial professionals.
 Students who meet the requirements may join the FMA National Honor Society.
 The FMA National Honor Society is the only international honorary which specifically recognizes outstanding achievement in the discipline of finance.
-Annual dues are $5.00.
+Annual dues for the Finance Club are $10.

-The International Business Club was founded in 2000 and is the newest organization in the Kania School of Management.
-The club gives students interested in International Business a perspective on how business is conducted in various parts of the world.
-The IB Club sponsors guest speakers which include professionals in international business, academics, and alumni.
-There are opportunities to attend conferences, workshops, and tour businesses firms.
-The club is opened to all who an interest in the field of world business.
-Annual dues are $10.00.
+The International Business Club gives students interested in International Business a perspective on how business is conducted in various parts of the world.
+The IB Club sponsors guest speakers including professionals in international business, academics, and alumni.
+There are opportunities to tour firms, visit international organizations, and participate in community service programs.
+The club is open to all who have an interest in world business.
+Annual dues are $15.

-Marketing Club is affiliated with the American Marketing Association and is open to all KSOM students.
-Members are eligible for student membership in the national organization, and in the national marketing honorary.
-Among the regular activities of the club are fund raisers, community service projects, socials, movie nights, and field trips.
-Our '"Big Brother/Big Sister program" benefits freshmen and sophomores particularly.
-The annual dues are $7.00.
+The Marketing Society is open to all KSOM students.
+Members are eligible for student membership in the national organization.
+Among the regular activities of the club are fund raisers, community service projects, socials, and field trips.
+The annual dues are $10.00.

-Society of Accounting Students provides an opportunity for accounting students to 1) become more knowledgeable about their options in the accounting profession, 2) develop interpersonal skills that will enhance their success in the accounting profession, and 3) meet with other accounting students, KSOM faculty, and accounting professional.
-Activities include information sessions on various aspects of interviewing and the opportunities and challenges in the accounting profession, and social events with faculty and accounting professional.
+The Society of Accounting Students provides an opportunity for accounting students to become more knowledgeable about their options in the accounting profession, to develop interpersonal skills that will enhance their success and to meet with other accounting students, KSOM faculty, and accounting professionals.
+Activities include information sessions on various aspects of interviewing and the opportunities and challenges in the accounting profession, and social events with faculty and accounting professionals.
 Membership is open to all accounting majors.
-Dues are $15.00.
+Dues are $20 annually.